• Skip to primary navigation

 5. Delivery

-There are millions of restaurants open for business but they are not able to let customers through the doors—meaning that delivery is the only option for generating revenue.
+There are millions of restaurants open for business, but they cannot let customers through the doors-meaning that delivery is the only option for generating revenue.

-Delivery is not always a straightforward process during the crisis.
+Delivery is not always a straightforward process during a crisis.
 The current nationwide shutdown in Italy has forced brands to react and find viable solutions.

 They’ve also increased staff at their support centers to help clients get quick information at a difficult time.